 As mentioned earlier, Ras il-Hamrija, a part of Ghar Hanex nature preserve, is just below the two of the protected megalithic temples of Malta.
 The path down is steep, so always use caution!
 Ghar Hanex already collapsed partially, and Ras il-Hamrija is now technically on the island.
 Don’t go too close to the cliffs!
 If you want to be perfectly safe, admire the view from Tal-Hamrija Coastal Tower!

 Blue Grotto (the featured image of the article) is another Malta attraction you should stop by when visiting the Qrendi village.
-Its arch is 30 meters tall, and one can visit a system of six caves by boat if weather permits.
+Its arch is 30 meters tall, and one can visit a system of six caves by boat if the weather permits.
 Alternatively, there is a Blue Grotto Viewpoint, accessible for picture taking.
 The play of colors of the seabed and the rocks is enchanting even for a diving exploration.
-But the filming site of the movie “Troy” gets extremely popular in summer months!
+But the filming site of the movie “Troy” gets extremely popular in the summer months.
+To avoid the crowds, consider hiking from Dingli Cliffs to Blue Grotto!

 At the northernmost part of Mellieha, Coral Lagoon (also known as Dragonara Cave) is a naturally formed cavity.
 The brave ones can jump into this special swimming pool and, if the waves are not too rough outside, swim back to the firm ground!
 Beware, you cannot climb out of the cave!
 Swimming or kayaking is the only way to exit Malta’s Coral Lagoon.